Elderly man beaten, gagged inside Hunting Park home on New Year's Eve has died

 It happened sometime between 9 p.m. on New Year's Eve and 3 a.m. on New Year's Day inside a home on the 3900 block of North Fairhill Street in the city's Hunting Park section.

-Police say the 83-year-old victim's daughter and son-in-law came home to find the man bound and gagged on the living room floor.
+Police say 83-year-old Mauricio Gesmundo was found bound and gagged on the living room floor when his daughter and son-in-law came home.

 WATCH: Philadelphia Homicide Captain Jason Smith discusses deadly home invasion case